iitmotorsports/IIT-SAE-ECU/README.md

 [Doxygen Extensions](https://marketplace.visualstudio.com/items?itemName=Isaias.doxygen-pack) exist for VSCode, to easily compile and view inside VSCode.

-`index.html` can be found inside the docs folder or you can also view the Github Page for this repo
+`index.html` can be found inside the docs folder or you can also view the ( somewhat broken ) Github Page for this repo